PantelisFan/docker-react/README.md

 Now, we can hot-reload using the changes, while the container runs.

-## How to avoid all this big commands nonsense
+### How to avoid all this big commands nonsense
 #### docker-compose!

 To simplify the `docker run` command, we can simply create a docker-compose file, specifying all the configuration. in the current repository, there is a `yaml` file with all the required fields and settings to replace the long-ass command.
 In this case, a simple `docker-compose up`, comes to the rescue.
+---
+---

-# Production container
+## Production container
 #### Multi-step docker builds

-Since, on production, we are dropping the dev server required to run our app and all of the dependencies, but we still need a service which will serve and communicate from our production web container to the end-website.
+Since, on production, we are dropping the dev server required to run our app and all the dependencies, but we still need a service which will serve and communicate from our production web container to the end-website.

 For this, we will utilize **_nginx_**: https://hub.docker.com/_/nginx